Introduction: W-Trek Day 1

 Kitchen

-There is a kitchen area designated for cooking, where you can use a gas stove.
+There is a designated kitchen area for cooking, with a gas stove.
 A seating area is available next to it and in front of it, providing a space to enjoy meals comfortably.

 If you don’t have your own equipment, you can rent a stove and pot for 5000 CLP.